Skip to main content

 Water Sources & Infrastructure

 Most water in CPNMD originates from two Denver Basin underground aquifers, which include the Arapahoe, Lower Dawson, and Denver basins.
 These sources are the result of water rights that date back to the formation of the District.
-The District has 11 water wells located in the community that are generally only used in the summer months (May- October).
+The District has 10 active water wells located in the community that are used (as noted previously) primarily in the summer months (May-October).

-This water is delivered to the CPNMD water treatment plant which produces an average of two million gallons of water per day except in peak summer months when four million gallons of water per day is more common.
+This water is delivered to the CPNMD water treatment plant, which produces a current average of two million gallons of water per day, except in peak summer months when four million gallons of water per day is more common.
 Treated water is then stored in the District's two storage tanks, and supplied to customers on demand.